apache/trafficserver/doc/developer-guide/plugins/getting-started/a-simple-plugin.en.rst

 3. Add an entry to :file:`plugin.config`.

-4. Add the path to your plugin shared library into :file:`records.config`.
+4. Add the path to your plugin shared library into :file:`records.yaml`.

 5. Restart Traffic Server.